-My group is conducting research in two different areas using the plant model system Arabidopsis thaliana.
-The first project is tackling the regulation of adventitious root initiation, which is a key limiting step during vegetative propagation of economically important tree species.
-Nothing is known about the molecular mechanisms involved and a better understanding will allow the optimisation of conditions for vegetative propagation.
+My research focusses on two different areas using the plant model system Arabidopsis thaliana, and more recently hybrid aspen and Norway spruce.
+The first project which is developed at the Umeå Plant Science Center, aims at tackling the regulation of adventitious root initiation, which is a key limiting step during vegetative propagation of economically important tree species.